Author: Kevin George

 Concluding remarks about Isaiah 53

 Isaiah 53 is a great chapter that foreshadows the life and events of Jesus Christ.
-However, to hijack the chapter and read PSA into it is a violation of the Greek LXX and Hebrew grammar, and contrary to its actual context.
+However, to hijack the chapter and read PSA into it requires multiple violations of the Greek LXX and Hebrew grammar and is contrary to its actual context when read carefully.
 It goes contrary to every use of those same texts when they are applied in the New Testament.
-Isaiah 53 is evidence of the weakness of the PSA claims due to the fact that PSA is not actually stated in the text, but must be presumed or mistranslated and forcibly injected into the passage in violation of every honest and scholarly textual interpretive method.
+Isaiah 53 is evidence of the weakness of the PSA claims due to the fact that PSA is not actually stated in the text and must be presumed or mistranslated and forcibly injected into the passage in violation of every honest and scholarly textual interpretive method.